jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

 **Enforcement orders**

 ### 143 Application for enforcement order
-(1) An inspector may apply to a District Court for an enforcement order requiring any person to comply with the provisions of—
+(1) An inspector may apply to the District Court for an enforcement order requiring any person to comply with the provisions of—
   (a) this Act; or
   (b) any regulations made under this Act; or
   (c) a code of ethical conduct or conditions imposed by an animal ethics committee in giving its approval of a project.
-(2) Every application to a District Court under this section must be made by originating application.
+(2) Every application to the District Court under this section must be made by originating application.
-(3) Except as modified—the rules relating to the practice and procedure of District Courts for the time being in force under the District Courts Act 1947 apply with respect to every application to the court under this section.
+(3) Subject to modification by sections 145 to 155 and by any rules made under section 156, the District Court Rules made under section 228 of the District Court Act 2016 apply to every application to the court under this section.
-  (a) by sections 145 to 155; and
-  (b) by any rules made under section 156,—

 ### 144 Power to make enforcement order
-A District Court may make an enforcement order on an application under section 143 only if the District Court is satisfied that the person in respect of whom the order is sought has been acting in contravention of the provisions of this Act or of any regulations made under this Act or of any code of ethical conduct or of any conditions imposed by an animal ethics committee in giving its approval of a project or is likely to do so.
+The District Court may make an enforcement order on an application under section 143 only if the District Court is satisfied that the person in respect of whom the order is sought has been acting in contravention of the provisions of this Act or of any regulations made under this Act or of any code of ethical conduct or of any conditions imposed by an animal ethics committee in giving its approval of a project or is likely to do so.

 ### 145 Compliance with enforcement order
 (1) Where an enforcement order is made against a person, and that enforcement order is served on that person, that person must—